 NANO's Peer Review Process:

 Published notes undergo a two-step review process.
-First, guest editors and all three NANO editors assess each submission.
+First, guest editors and the NANO editorial staff assess each submission.
 Second, submissions that pass this initial reading are sent to specialists for blind review.
 NANO's goal is to provide at least two detailed reports for each submission that reaches the anonymous review stage, thereby emphasizing scholarly conversation and exchange.
 Reviewed submissions receive one of three designations: Accept with Minor Revisions, Revise and Resubmit, and Reject.
 Before notes are published, guest editors, NANO's editorial team, and author(s) negotiate the revision process in order to ensure satisfaction for all parties involved.

 NANO's Open Access Statement: